grommet/grommet/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported either through Github or by reaching out to one of the following workspace admins on Slack:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported either through Github or by reaching out to one of the following workspace admins on [Slack](https://slack-invite.grommet.io/):

-- Jessica Filben
+- Jessica Filben (@Jessica Filben on Slack)
-- Matt Glissmann
+- Matt Glissmann (@gliss on Slack)

 All complaints will be reviewed and investigated promptly and fairly.